 Now why I say my CSA changed my life is because when you’re connected directly to a farm and receiving a weekly share, you start thinking about your meals differently.
 Rather than planning the same old meals, making a list, and shopping at a grocery store, joining a CSA turns the whole meal-planning process completely on its end.
 And it’s that radical change that helped me disconnect from a lot of the unhealthy, highly processed eating decisions I had made for years.
 Yes, it took a while to adjust, but I’m so thankful I made the leap.
 Here are just a few of the reasons why I’m a huge supporter of CSAs:

-- My meal planning starts with vegetables first: Although most sensible dietary advice suggests that we should eat more plants and vegetables, when’s the last time most people began their meal planning thinking about vegetables first?
-The typical American might plan a main dish (usually some meat or pasta) and vegetables become an after-thought.
+- My meal planning starts with vegetables first: Although most sensible dietary advice suggests that we should eat more plants and vegetables when’s the last time most people began their meal planning thinking about vegetables first?
+The typical American might plan the main dish (usually some meat or pasta) and vegetables become an after-thought.
 And even when you have the best intentions of changing how you eat, we’re human—we’ve developed bad habits, and we often succumb to unhealthy food ruts.
 What I love about joining a CSA is that it forces the issue.
 I won’t lie to you, the transition to a CSA can be a challenge, but it really helps you break away from processed food inertia.
 On a weekly basis, you’re faced with figuring out how to use your box of vegetables.
 And if you’re like me and you hate wasting money and food, a new dynamic starts to emerge and you plan meals differently!
+For a little help getting your meal planning started, check out our free meal planning guide.

 - I’ve learned so much about new vegetables and how to cook them: Are you in a food rut?
 I know I was.
 Before I joined a CSA my vegetable repertoire was pretty much limited to green beans, broccoli, peas, and salads.
 Believe it or not, there’s a vast world of vegetables out there, and there’s nothing better than a CSA to get you learning about how to cook greens, kale, kohlrabi, and all kinds of veggies!